mnmlstc/core/docs/any.rst

 types.
 The MNMLSTC Core any implements this optimization, and attempts to follow the proposal as closely as possible.

-.. note:: The :class:`any` component does *not* implement the *allocator.uses.construction* constructors defined in the any-proposal.
+.. note:: The |any| component does *not* implement the *allocator.uses.construction* constructors defined in the any proposal.
 The reason for this is due to:

     * Several libraries do not include the constructors necessary for types